Earth science: Hydrology

 Hydrology is the study of the hydrosphere and the movement of water on Earth.
 It emphasizes the study of how humans use and interact with freshwater supplies.
 Study of water's movement is closely related to geomorphology and other branches of Earth science.
 Applied hydrology involves engineering to maintain aquatic environments and distribute water supplies.
 Subdisciplines of hydrology include oceanography, hydrogeology, ecohydrology, and glaciology.
 Oceanography is the study of oceans.
 Hydrogeology is the study of groundwater.
 It includes the mapping of groundwater supplies and the analysis of groundwater contaminants.
 Applied hydrogeology seeks to prevent contamination of groundwater and mineral springs and make it available as drinking water.
 The earliest exploitation of groundwater resources dates back to 3000 BC, and hydrogeology as a science was developed by hydrologists beginning in the 17th century.
 Ecohydrology is the study of ecological systems in the hydrosphere.
 It can be divided into the physical study of aquatic ecosystems and the biological study of aquatic organisms.
-Ecohydrology includes the effects that organisms and aquatic ecosystems have on one another as well as how these ecoystems are affected by humans.
+Ecohydrology includes the effects that organisms and aquatic ecosystems have on one another as well as how these ecosystems are affected by humans.
 Glaciology is the study of the cryosphere, including glaciers and coverage of the Earth by ice and snow.
 Concerns of glaciology include access to glacial freshwater, mitigation of glacial hazards, obtaining resources that exist beneath frozen land, and addressing the effects of climate change on the cryosphere.

 Ecology

 Ecology is the study of the biosphere.
-This includes the study of nature and of how living things interact with the Earth and one another.
+This includes the study of nature and of how living things interact with the Earth and one another and the consequences of that.
 It considers how living things use resources such as oxygen, water, and nutrients from the Earth to sustain themselves.
 It also considers how humans and other living creatures cause changes to nature.